fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 The _MapReduce_ Distributed Computation Model
 =============================================

 The RavenDB Map-Reduce Indexing shows how map-reduce pattern enables user to pass a specific computation---indexing---for remote data, stored in server.
-That capability can be extended for computation in general and for remote data split into multiple chunks.
-Let's assume that some aggregate result is to be computed for a large chunk of documents---practically intractable for a single computer---and you also have a cluster of computing nodes at your disposal.
-In these situations, where data size is mammoth and cluster of computers is available, [_MapReduce_](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) framework comes in; as its name suggests, it employs a **model of distributed computation**, exploiting map-reduce pattern.
+That capability can be extended for computations in general and for remote data split into multiple chunks.
+Let's assume that we have a large chunk of text documents and we want to count occurrence of all words in them---practically intractable for a single computer---and you also have a cluster of computing nodes at your disposal.
+In these situations, where data size is mammoth and cluster of computers is available, [_MapReduce_](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) framework comes in.
+It is a model of distributed computation, proposed by Google researchers Jeffrey Dean and Sanjay Ghemawat in 2004.

-A typical MapReduce setup consists of a mandatory _master node_ and several _worker nodes_; the master node accepts computation jobs (**MapReduce jobs**) defined by user and orchestrates the job's execution until end.
-Just like RavenDB Map-Reduce Index, a MapReduce job consists of a user-defined pair of map and reduce functions. <s>Map and reduce functions are slightly modified to make them suitable for distributed processing, and are orchestrated to work together</s>.
-During map phase, the master node splits the input documents into chunks and assigns each chunk to a worker node for mapping.
-The map function receives _input key-value pairs_ (e.g. _\<document_001, word_1\>_), where the key identifies the document, and for each input key-value pair, it outputs a set of _intermediate key-value_ pairs (e.g. _\<word_1, 1\>_); those intermediate key-value pairs (e.g. _\<word_1, 1, 1, 1\>_), possibly from different nodes in a cluster, are grouped together by the MapReduce library, and are then forwarded to the reduce function to produce the final _result key-value pairs_ (e.g. _\<word_1, 3\>_).
+MapReduce builds on master-worker architecture: one node in the cluster is designated as **master node** and others being **worker nodes** under it.
+Clients submit computation jobs defined in map-reduce pattern and input data to the master node; master node coordinates the job's execution until its end.
+Prior to map phase, the master node splits the input documents into chunks, then assigns each chunk to a worker node for mapping in parallel.
+The map function receives documents and maps them to some intermediate key-value pairs (e.g. _\<word_1, 1\>_); those intermediate key-value pairs (e.g. _\<word_1, 1, 1, 1\>_), possibly from different nodes in a cluster, are grouped together by the MapReduce library, and are then forwarded to the reduce function to produce the final result key-value pairs (e.g. _\<word_1, 3\>_) again in parallel.
 Usually reduce outputs are kept in place and successive MapReduce jobs are run on them to reach some final result.
-The following pseudocode example <s>from Dean and Ghemawat paper</s> counts the occurrence of each word in a set of documents:
+The following pseudocode example from the originial MapReduce paper counts the occurrence of each word in a set of documents:

 {% highlight linenos %}
 map(String key, String value):